Colvap/project-3/README.md

 One plus that came out of a dead end, was learning how to use Camelot, for tables from Palau's PDFs - the text was unselectable, the tables had no grid lines, with rows that did not align with each other and columns that did not match up across multiple pages.
 However I was able to get one table of data cleaned and polished using Camelot.

 ## What would I have liked to have done?
+This is one piece of a much bigger puzzle.
+Taiwan currently has 13 allies - I was looking at just four.
+It would be interesting to collate the data for all of Taiwan's allies.

 I looked at Palau's data and wept.
 They collate the aid given them by Taiwan in the form of the work projects funded by them, listing ongoing work projects by quarter, with no indication of when the money was first issued - sifting through 40 PDFs for this information, project code by project code, was too much for available time and resources.
 If done properly, it would take a team.

 I would have loved to use MapBox or Flourish to place each island on an interactive map, to show the reader where each island is.

 I would have liked to do more analysis: how does aid correlate to GDP of each country?
-Why does Tuvalu get less than the others, Nauru more?
+Why does Tuvalu get less than the others?

-As I said at the start, this is one piece of a much bigger puzzle.
-Taiwan currently has 13 allies - I was looking at just four.